"Manchuria." YourDictionary, n.d. Web. 19 July 2019. <https://www.yourdictionary.com/Manchuria>.

 Manchuria. (n.d.).
 Retrieved July 19th, 2019, from https://www.yourdictionary.com/Manchuria

 A region of northeast China comprising the modern-day provinces of Heilongjiang, Jilin, and Liaoning.
-It was the homeland of the Manchu people who conquered China in the 17th century and was hotly contested by the Russians and the Japanese in the late 19th and early 20th centuries.
+It was the homeland of the Manchu people who conquered China in the 1600s and was hotly contested by the Russians and the Japanese in the late 1800s and early 1900s.
 Chinese Communists gained control of the area in 1948.

 But it excludes Manchuria, with the Liao-tung peninsula and Port Arthur, upon which Russia only placed her grasp in 1898-99, a grasp which she was compelled by Japan to release after the war of 1904-5.

 Of species common to the two, Maximowicz finds that Manchuria possesses 40% and scarcely 9% that are endemic.
 Of a collection of about 500 species made in that country by Sir Henry James nearly a third are British.

 Maximowiczfinds that 40% of the plants of Manchuria are common to Europe and Asia, but the proportion falls sharply to i6% in the case of Japan.

 Of Manchuria, being separated from it by the river Amur.

 Consequently a company was formed by the Russian government in 1896 to construct, with the consent of the Chinese government, a railway from Vladivostok across Manchuria to Karymskaya near Chita in Transbaikalia.